 Also graduating from the Voltigeurs are Brandon Skubel who played three full seasons in Drummondville recording 115 points in 178 games, and Mathieu Charlebois who played in 240 career contests with different five clubs over four seasons in the QMJHL.

-A pair of players are set to move on from the Shawinigan Cataractes beginning with 1999-born left-wing Maxim Trepanier who closes out his QMJHL tenure having recorded 147 points in 171 total contests with four different clubs including Rimouski, Gatineau, and Halifax before joining the Cataractes for the final 23 games of his career.
+A pair of players are set to move on from the Shawinigan Cataractes beginning with 1999-born left-wing Maxim Trepanier (Concordia University) who closes out his QMJHL tenure having recorded 147 points in 171 total contests with four different clubs including Rimouski, Gatineau, and Halifax before joining the Cataractes for the final 23 games of his career.

 The team will also see the departure of 1999-born defenceman and alternate captain Jordan Lepage who enjoyed just one season in Shawinigan after splitting parts of three seasons with Halifax and Rimouski over a 230 game period.